 - Rating: Difficult

 - Total Distance: 2-miles

 - Season: Year Round but only on Fridays

 - Reservations: Required

-The National Park Service only allows 16 people or less each week to enter into Slaughter Canyon Cave.
-The ranger guided tour is only offered on Friday mornings.
+The National Park Service only allows 16 people or less each week to visit Slaughter Canyon Cave.
+The ranger-guided tour is only offered on Friday mornings.
 Tickets sell out well in advance so reserve your spot online before you arrive.

-We arrived at our Friday morning tour as early as the park opened.
-This was our first day in Carlsbad Caverns National Park and so we had to arrive as the park opened to pick up our tickets which must be collected 30 minutes prior to any ranger guided tour.
+We arrived for our Friday morning tour as soon as the park opened.
+This was our first day in Carlsbad Caverns National Park and so we had to arrive as the park opened to pick up our tickets which must be collected 30 minutes prior to any ranger-guided tour.
 We hit the ticket counter and the rangers did a great job of getting about six groups ahead of us checked in quickly.
-We then moved to the meeting area just beyond the ticket area.
+We then moved to the meeting area just beyond the ticket booth.
 It was here by the 3D model of the Carlsbad Cave system that we met our caving companions and the two rangers who would guide us safely through the ominous-sounding Slaughter Canyon Cave.

 Slaughter Canyon Cave Orientation

 After the initial roll call and “where are you from” type of ice breaker our group moved into a side room where we were given the “caves are inherently dangerous places” speech.
 I appreciate that the park service needs to do this but when nearly an hour had gone by and we were still at the visitor center I am left wondering if it could have been a bit shorter.

 After verbally pledging to do no harm to the cave and wear our safety gear at all times, we each were fitted with helmets (with lights) and caving gloves.
 Next, we did a bathroom stop and staged our vehicles to caravan to the trailhead 45 minutes to the south.
 We took off and had no issues keeping pace as we drifted through the turns on our way back down the road we had climbed up over an hour earlier.